What’s the first thing that comes to mind when you think of investing?

 Risk & Returns: No tax-loss harvesting.

-Investing in Aspiration (1) through the Redwood Fund means you can support rigorously vetted companies that are leading their respective industries in ESP performance and innovation, each one selected not only for their ethics, but for their performance and growth potential.
+Investing in GreenFi (1) through the Redwood Fund means you can support rigorously vetted companies that are leading their respective industries in ESP performance and innovation, each one selected not only for their ethics, but for their performance and growth potential.

-Not only do these funds not contribute to sin sectors like fossil fuels, but you can double check yourself who your dollars are backing thanks to Aspiration’s transparent breakdown of how much your investment funds what industries and which companies within each one.
+Not only do these funds not contribute to sin sectors like fossil fuels, but you can double check yourself who your dollars are backing thanks to GreenFi’s transparent breakdown of how much your investment funds what industries and which companies within each one.
 Track and manage it all through their user-friendly ethical investment app that allows you to manage both your bank account and/or investment fund.

 Each fund requires you to set Pay What Is Fair fees, but a portion of these are donated to nonprofits like American Forests’ REPLANT program.